oplS16projects/Evan-O-Leary-Connor-Emma/README.md

-# Domain Specific Language for Slideshow in Racket
+# Information Presented Graphically Using Racket

 ### Statement
 * Everyone is familiar with creating slideshow presentations in What You See Is What You Get (WYSIWYG) interfaces, such as Google Slides